bemanproject/task/docs/P3796-task-issues.md

 [[coroutine.trivial.awaitables]](https://eel.is/c++draft/coroutine.trivial.awaitables#lib:suspend_always).
 This specification just shows the class completion definition.

+### The Coroutine Frame Is Destroyed Too Late

+When the `task` completes from a suspended coroutine without ever reaching `final_suspend` the coroutine frame lingers until the operation state object is destroyed.
+This happens when the `task` isn't resumed because a `co_await`ed sender completed with `set_stopped()` or when the `task` completes using `co_yield when_error(e)`.
+In these cases the order of destruction of object may be unexpected: objects held by the coroutine frame may be destroyed only long after the respective completion function was called.

+This behaviour is an oversight in the specification and not intentional at all.
+Instead, there should probably be a statement that the coroutine frame is destroyed before the any of the completion functions is invoked.
+The implication is that the results can't be stored in the coroutine frame but that is fine as the best place store them is in the operation state.

 ### `task<T, E>` Has No Default Arguments

 The current specification of `task<T, E>` doesn't have any default arguments